On the security relevance of weights in deep learning: Adversarial Initialization

 The first approximation is based on the premise that the components of $\vec x$ are approximately equally distributed while the second approximation gets better with increasing $n$.
+The assumption of equal distributions is particularly justified if the first layer of our model is not the first layer of the network because in that case input differences are evened out by forming sums with random weights in the previous layers.
+If $\vec x$ is actually the input layer, we can of course not always guarantee a particular distribution of its components.
+Nevertheless, given typical actual datasets, it is still reasonable to assume similar distributions for a sufficiently large part of the features so that the approximation is meaningful.

 Under the same assumptions and with the variance $\sigma_{A, i}^2$ of the elements of the $i$-th row of $\mat A$ as well as the variance $\sigma_x^2$ of the components of $\vec x$, together with the premise that the components of $\mat A$ and those of $\vec x$ are statistically independent, we obtain:

 With that, we get the variance of $h_i$: